harmandeepsingh2007/Induction-Program/README.md

 # Day-4
 Induction Program Day 4

+Day 4 started with Peer to Peer classes.
+Our seniors

 The day began with an insightful expert lecture by Dr. Priyadarshini on Universal Human Values in the auditorium, guiding students towards a more conscious and value-based life.
 She describes us real meaning of Happiness and Prosperity.

 The Causmic Club team also showcased their vibrant initiatives, giving freshers a glimpse into creativity, leadership, and innovation.

+# Day-5